 We discovered that for most people the images are the most compelling product.
 So in addition to this website, that only highlights the most striking pictures in order to tell a story about a place of interest, our challenge was to provide instant access to about a half-million images covering over 100,000 km of coastline on a mobile device.
 The result is the CoastView app that allows an interactive experience for viewing and exploring the coast, planning trips, and viewing images offline while traveling.
 Along with stunning pictures, the CoastView app features information about local ecology, history, and culture -- bringing to life the striking beauty of the coasts of Alaska, British Columbia, Washington and Oregon for visitors that fly over, cruise past, drive along, or explore from the comfort of home.

 CoastView mobile iOS app is free, see us in the App Store here.

-The daily CoastView blog posts are developed around themes such as shipwrecks, communities, rivers, etc. The blog posts are distributed on social media and the CoastView channel on iNews.
+The daily CoastView blog posts are developed around themes such as shipwrecks, communities, rivers, etc. The blog posts are distributed on this website and on social media.

 We accept sponsorships from businesses or organizations to develop custom themes and thematic content.
 Contact us for more information.

 Offline or online flatscreen displays are ideal for cruise ships, ferries, visitor centers, chambers of commerce, businesses, and conferences.
 The image displays are produced for any area of interest with customized geo-located imagery and map tiles.
 The displays are provided on an Android box that plugs into any flat screen with an HDMI cable.

 Bespoke CoastView website plugins are available with geo-located imagery and map tiles for any area of interest.
 Here are two example, the first (top) for southern Vancouver Island, British Columbia, and the second (bottom) for Kachemak Bay, Alaska.